What are RFIDS?

 President Jackson is reputed to have favored abolishing paper money saying that the only money worth having you can feel between your teeth.

 Some retailers like Dairy queen and 7-Eleven stores have adhesive RFID tabs that the customer affixes to their cellular phone to receive loyalty rewards such as discounts and coupons.
 This is done of course, knowingly by the customer but what of the unknowing consumer carrying an active RFID embedded in the collar of their dress shirt, heel of their shoe, inside the stitching of their belt or other clothes?
-Every time you enter a
+Every time you enter aclothier or other store, information about you and your product usage patterns could be downloaded for someone's use.
+Does this not make you a little worried?

 But here is a real shocker; did you know that the U.S. twenty dollar bill also carries an RFID?
 In the right eye of Andrew Jackson there is embedded a small RFID chip which, if you microwave the bill for three seconds in your microwave oven will explode with a very small 'pop.'
 This will often set the bill on fire so my advice is for you own personal safety to not attempt to repeat this experiment.
 You do not want to set your microwave oven (and home) on fire and you at the very least may destroy your twenty dollar bill in this destructive experiment.